satra/NiPyPe-Paper/nipype_paper.rst

 topological sort on the graph and running each node in the sorted order.
-However, NiPyPe also provides additional plugins using Python’s multi-processing module, IPython (includes ssh-based, SGE, LSF, PBS, among others) and native interfaces to SGE/PBS clusters.
+However, NiPyPe also provides additional plugins using Python’s multi-processing module, IPython (includes ssh-based, SGE, LSF, PBS, among others) and native interfaces to SGE or PBS/Torque clusters.
 For all of these, the graph structure defines the dependencies as well as which nodes can be executed in parallel at any given stage of execution.

 One of the biggest advantages of NiPyPe’s execution system is that parallel execution using local multi processing plug-in does not require